George Mason University logo

 Schar School of Policy and Government

-The university's public policy school and political science department, located at the Arlington Campus.
+The university's public policy and political science department, noted for its engagement with former US intelligence agency personnel.

 Leadership